Home | Psychiatry

 • Psychiatric/Psychological Assessment: Each client receives a comprehensive assessment which is utilized in the development of an individualized treatment plan.

-• Chemical Detoxification: Medical detoxification is initiated to permit safe withdrawal from addictive substances with minimal discomfort.
+• Chemical Detoxification: We can treat individuals with dual diagnosis requiring medical detoxification.
+Medical detoxification is initiated to permit safe withdrawal from addictive substances with minimal discomfort.

 • Management of Pharmacological Interventions: This is a physician-directed service.
 Many behavioral problems can be treated and improved with the administration of psychiatric medication, along with psychotherapy and support.